Multiple testing under negative dependence

-The FDR bound in Proposition \ref{prop:BH-Simes}, due to repeatedly applying bounds under negative dependence, may be quite conservative in practice.
+The FDR bound in Proposition~\ref{prop:BH-Simes}, due to repeatedly applying bounds under negative dependence, may be quite conservative in practice.
 Nevertheless, it is the first result on the group-level FDR control under negative association which does not has an exploding penalty term (compared to the classic BH procedure) as $K\to\infty$, similarly to the case of Theorem~\ref{thm:Su-neg}.
 Future studies may improve this bound.

 As a different grouped setting to consider, suppose we want to control the FDR at the level of the individual hypotheses, but the p-values happen to be divided into $G$ groups such that they are independent across groups and negatively dependent within each group.
 Then at least two options exist.
 One option is to apply the BH procedure to all hypotheses at once (correcting for negative dependence).
 Another option is to divide the p-values into $K/G$ independent sets (each containing at most one hypothesis from each group), and apply the BH procedure at level $\alpha G/K$ separately to each set, and simply take the union of all discoveries made.
 It is likely that neither method uniformly dominates the other, and their relative performance will depend on $G,K$ and the type of dependence.